Many factors can influence a customer’s decision making.

 This is another way to have proof elements on your website when you don’t have many choices.

-You can display popular posts in your sidebar as I do:
+You can display popular posts in your sidebar as we do:

 You can also place them in your footer, like Blogging Wizard does: